-- (1) In the acquisitioning of local goods and services, categories of preference shall be used in the allocation of contracts and the protection unfair discrimination. - (2) Any specific goals for which points may be awarded in the tender document shall be clearly specified in the invitation to submit a quotation/Bid and shall be measurable, quantifiable and monitored for compliance. - (3) Promote HDI/BEE organisations and SMMEs through the prospective provider list. - (4) Must include criteria for the evaluation of quotations/Bids to identify the quotation/Bid that represents the best value for money.
+- In the acquisitioning of local goods and services, categories of preference shall be used in the allocation of contracts and the protection of unfair discrimination. - (2) Any specific goals for which points may be awarded in the tender document shall be clearly specified in the invitation to submit a quotation/Bid and shall be measurable, quantifiable and monitored for compliance. - (3) Promote HDI/BEE organizations and SMMEs In line with the Preferential Procurement policy of the municipality. - (4) Must include criteria for the evaluation of quotations/Bids to identify the quotation/Bid that represents the best value for money.